jeanhalle/poc/README.md

 API
 ---------

-Once started you can try the api using curl or Postman as following:
+Once started you can try the api using curl or Postman as following (Querydsl):

     localhost:8090/api/v1/bestpractices/documents/?description=bp